kootenpv/kootenpv.github.io/_posts/2019-11-08-shrynk-using-machine-learning-to-learn-how-to-compress.md

   male, 60
 ```

 Let's concern ourselves with the gender variable only.
 For each row, storing `female` or `male` is not optimal given that we know these are the only values in this column.
 One improvement could be to take all the values in the column, and doing a replacement: `F` for `female`, and `M` for `male`.
 The shorter the string, the better, right?
+Of course, to decompress you need to add the extra data that `F` means `female`, and `M` means `male`, but like this you only have to store the "longer" string once.
 This is a part of what is called [dictionary encoding](https://en.wikipedia.org/wiki/Apache_Parquet#Compression_and_encoding) and is used in the [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) format.

-Another optimization of Parquet is to use [Run-length encoding](https://en.wikipedia.org/wiki/Apache_Parquet#Run-length_encoding_\(RLE\)), which makes use of the observation that very often the same value occurs in sequence.
+Another optimization of Parquet is to use [Run-length encoding](https://en.wikipedia.org/wiki/Apache_Parquet#Run-length_encoding_(RLE)), which makes use of the observation that very often the same value occurs in sequence.
 Oversimplifying a bit, we could encode the column gender as `3F2M`.
 Decompressing this would expand it back into the original data.

 Note that at the same time, you might be able to imagine that the Parquet schema is not necessarily better for floating-point values (like pi), as mostly these values will be unique, we cannot use these tricks.